scrapinghub/splash/README.rst

 Note that this example assumes that myfunc is a javascript function defined in lib1.js.

-Splash by default allows javascript code to access the content of iframes loaded from a diferent securiy origin from the original page.
+Splash by default allows javascript code to access the content of iframes loaded from a diferent security origin from the original page.
 This feature is useful for scraping, i.e to extract the html of a iframe page.
 This is an example of its usage:

     curl -X POST -H 'content-type: application/javascript' \